Breathtaking, awe-inspiring, spectacular, magnificent? No adjective can ever describe the beauty of Batanes!

 Walking along the streets of Chavayan will take you back to the Spanish Era, where all you can see are stone houses.

-The so called ‘Bayanihan’ – a Filipino tradition where villagers help each other in goodwill – is still being practiced in Chavayan Village.
+The so-called ‘Bayanihan’ – a Filipino tradition where villagers help each other in goodwill – is still being practised in Chavayan Village.
 We actually witnessed the villagers working together in painting the streets, and the village chapel in preparation for the upcoming fiesta.
-Nobody forced them to do so, or promised with any monetized compensation for their labor, they just volunteered.
+Nobody forced them to do so, or promised with any monetized compensation for their labour, they just volunteered.

 We also had a chance to visit the ancestral house of our tour guide – Kuya Louie.

-Unlike Chavayan, Savidug already has several modernized establishment.
-But, you can still feel the ambiance of old Batanes way of living.
-We made a short visit at the Savidug Village Chapel – St. Thomas Aquinas.
-Beside the chapel is an old stone house where Yeng Constantino shoot her music video for “IKAW”.
+Unlike Chavayan, Savidug already has several modernized establishments.
+But, you can still feel the ambience of old Batanes way of living.
+We made a short visit to the Savidug Village Chapel – St. Thomas Aquinas.
+Beside the chapel is an old stone house where Yeng Constantino shoots her music video for “IKAW”.
 Come on, we all know that song!